1. Maison Bertaux

 4. Crazy Baker

 If you've never experienced a "whoopie pie", the Crazy Baker - a.k.a.
 Sophie Grey - will show you how it's done.
 Head to her bakery-cum-cafe in Kensal Green to try one for yourself – but try not to get distracted by the artisan bread, cupcakes, and pastries whilst you're there (no easy task).

 5. Bea's Cake Boutique

-Bea's has expanded its wings beyond Bloomsbury, recently opening a new branch near St Paul's.
-And six years after first opening its doors, Bea's Cake Boutique (previously named Bea's of Bloomsbury) is still luring customers in with its creamy cupcakes, handmade marshmallows, mini meringues and all the other sweet dreams that emerge from its open-plan pastry kitchen.
+Previously named Bea's of Bloomsbury, Bea's Cake Boutique lures customers in with its creamy cupcakes, handmade marshmallows, mini meringues and all the other sweet dreams that emerge from its open-plan pastry kitchen.
+The cake shop has five branches across the capital, in Bloomsbury, Marylebone, St Paul's, Farringdon and Maida Vale.

 6. Primrose Bakery

 Based in Primrose Hill, Kensington High Street and Covent Garden, Primrose Bakery knows that adults love cupcakes as much as kids.
-So, in addition to its classic cake range, grown-up boys and girls are also allowed to try cocktail cupcakes – laced with Espresso Martini, Gin & Tonic, Mojito, even Old Fashioned.
+So, in addition to its classic cake range, grown-up boys and girls are also allowed to try cocktail cupcakes – laced with Margarita, Gin & Tonic and Mojito!
 Want to learn the chef's secrets?
 Check out the Cupcake Masterclasses, led by its expert head chefs.

 7. Betty Blythe

 Vintage tearoom Betty Blythe brings the golden 1920s to life with its beautiful flowered china, black and white photos and vintage dressing-up box; a must for any hen party, baby shower, or kids' party.
-Pop in for a taste of Betty's gingerbread biscuits or make an afternoon of it with the Traditional British Afternoon Tea or Great Gatsby canape menu.
+Pop in for a taste of Betty's gingerbread biscuits or make an afternoon of it with the Traditional Victorian Afternoon Tea or Glamorous Great Gatsby Afternoon Tea.
 Flapper dress/top hats are optional, but strongly recommended.

 8. Hummingbird Bakery